Probability Weighted Clustered Coefficients Regression Models in Complex Survey Sampling: Theoretical Properties

 \end{theorem}

-Theorem \ref{th2} shows that under some regularity conditions, there exists a local minimizer of the objective function, which is equal to the oracle estimator with priori grouping information with probability approaching 1; see Section \ref{6.3} for its proof.
-Unlike previous work, the theoretical properties are investigated under the framework of survey sampling.
-The regularity conditions are verified under Poisson sampling; see Section \ref{6.4} for details. \begin{remark} Theorem \ref{th2} implies that the true group structure can be recovered with probability approaching 1.
-It also implies that the estimated number of groups $\hat{K}$ satisfies $P(\hat{K}=K) \rightarrow 1$. \end{remark}
+The proof of Theorem \ref{th2} is in Appendix~\ref{6.3}.
+The theoretical properties are investigated under complex survey sampling, which is different from the existing studies.
+Theorem~\ref{th2} implies that the true cluster structure can be recovered with probability approaching 1, and that the estimated number of clusters $\hat{K}$ satisfies $P(\hat{K}=K) \rightarrow 1$ under complex survey sampling.

+Let $\hat{\bm{\alpha}}$ be the distinct cluster vectors of $\hat{\bm{\beta}}$.
+According to Theorem \ref{th1} and Theorem \ref{th2}, we have the following result.